PySimpleGUI/PySimpleGUI/readme.md

                      [SG.Submit(), SG.Cancel()]]
         (button, (source_filename, )) = form.LayoutAndShow(form_rows)

-This context manager contains all of the code needed to specify, show and retrieve results for this form:
+## COPY this non-context manager design pattern TOO

+        form = SG.FlexForm('SHA-1 & 256 Hash', auto_size_text=True)
+        form_rows = [[SG.Text('SHA-1 and SHA-256 Hashes for the file')],
+                     [SG.InputText(), SG.FileBrowse()],
+                     [SG.Submit(), SG.Cancel()]]
+    (button, (source_filename,)) = form.LayoutAndShow(form_rows)

+These 2 design patters both produce this custom form:

 ![sha hash](https://user-images.githubusercontent.com/13696193/42603149-a56acf3a-853a-11e8-91de-771efd3a65a8.jpg)

-It's important to use the "with" context manager.
+It's important to use the "with" context manager so that resources are freed as quickly as possible, using the currently executing thread.
 PySimpleGUI uses `tkinter`.  `tkinter` is very picky about who releases objects and when.
 The `with` takes care of disposing of everything properly for you.

+The second design pattern is not context manager based.
+There are times when the context manager hides errors.
+If you are struggling with an unknown error, try modifying the code to run without a context manager.

-You will use this design pattern or code template for all of your "normal" (blocking) types of input forms.
+You will use these design patterns or code templates for all of your "normal" (blocking) types of input forms.
 Copy it and modify it to suit your needs.
 This is the quickest way to get your code up and running with PySimpleGUI.

-> Copy, Paste, Run.

-PySimpleGUI's goal with the API is to be easy on the programmer, and to function in a Python-like way.
-Since GUIs are visual, it was desirable for the SDK to visually match what's on the screen.

-Forms are represented as Python lists.
-There are 2 lists in particular.
-One is a list of rows that form up a GUI screen.
-The other is a list of Elements (or Widgets) on each row.
-Each Elements is specified by names such as Text, Button, Checkbox, etc.

-Some elements are shortcuts, again meant to make it easy on the programmer.
-Rather than writing a `Button`, with  name = "Submit", etc, the caller can simply writes `Submit`.
-Some examples include: `Text` has a short-cut function named `T`.  `TextInput` has `In`.
-See each API call for the shortcuts.
+This is the most basic / normal of the design patterns.

+### Line by line explanation

 Going through each line of code in the above form will help explain how to use this design patter.
 Copy, modify and run it!